luxonis/depthai-hardware/docs/source/pages/articles/device_availability_and_eol.rst

 We **never** EOL (End of Life) products.
-We have the same culture as `Mini Circuits <https://www.minicircuits.com/quality/product_change_management.html>`__ - who is the most respected RF component manufacturer in the world, because they never EOL anything.
+We have the same culture as `Mini Circuits <https://www.minicircuits.com/quality/product_change_management.html>`__ - who is the most respected RF component manufacturer in the world, in part because they never EOL anything.

 How this is accomplished
 ************************